codsen/codsen/packages/color-shorthand-hex-to-six-digit/README.md

 Here's the idea of this library:
 * `color-shorthand-hex-to-six-digit` is one-way only: any the hex code is accepted, but all and only shorthand is converted to full-hand.
-* `color-shorthand-hex-to-six-digit` doesn't throw errors when it encounters full hex codes (or, for actually, even stupid things in the input — simply returns them back)
+* `color-shorthand-hex-to-six-digit` doesn't throw errors when it encounters full hex codes (or, for actually, even stupid things in the input — simply returns them)
 * `color-shorthand-hex-to-six-digit` is AST-ready and accept whatever, including nested spaghetti trees, not just strings.
 You can pass anything: plain objects, arrays or strings — that's fine, shorthand hexes will be found and converted.
-* if you pass something weird as input into `color-shorthand-hex-to-six-digit`, it will not throw, but simply return it back.
+* if you pass something weird as input into `color-shorthand-hex-to-six-digit`, it will not throw, but simply return it.
 This is on purpose, to play well inside other libraries.

 Additionally, all letters in all hex codes are converted to lowercase.